Real Food Farm extends an open invitation to all volunteers to come help at our farm sites.

 - Volunteers will meet under the pavilion to get prepped for projects.

-- Individuals do not need to sign up – just show up!
+- Individuals do need to sign a waiver (see below)

 Real Food Farm is happy to arrange special volunteer events for groups.
 We have hosted churches, offices, universities, and community organizations to complete a wide array of projects.

 If you would like to schedule a weekday volunteer event for your group, get in touch with us by completing our Volunteer Group Application at least 10 days in advance of the requested date.
 Saturdays can fill up quickly, so it’s best to plan in advance!
-For groups of five or more, we ask for a donation of $25 to cover materials and staff time for both weekday and Saturday events.
+For groups of five or more coming on both weekdays and Saturdays we ask for a donation to cover materials and staff time.
+Please ask our Volunteer Coordinator for more information.

 Special group projects

-We can accommodate special requests for specific projects or activities and larger groups that have a budget to allot towards a project- just contact us with your idea by submitting a Volunteer Group Application.
+We can accommodate special requests for specific projects or activities and groups of 5 or more that have a budget to allot towards a project- just contact us with your idea by submitting a Volunteer Group Application.

 Service learning opportunities

 Real Food Farm hosts many groups for service learning visits.
 This is for groups that are too large for our open volunteer or are looking for a more educational experience.
-Service learning projects are 3 hours long and include an orientation and tour of the farm.
+Service learning projects are three hours long and include an orientation and tour of the farm and debrief exercise at the end of the event.
 Please read more about Service Learning Opportunities here.

 Volunteers with Technical Expertise